hehongc/GCMRL/README.md

-# Generalizable Contexts in Offline Meta-Reinforcement Learning with Adaptive Preference-based Task Guidance Information, IJCAI 2025
+# Generalizable Contexts in Offline Meta-Reinforcement Learning with Adaptive and Preference-based Guidance Information, IJCAI 2025

 ## Installation
 To install locally, you will need to first install [MuJoCo](https://www.roboti.us/index.html).